 Public Health Nutritionists integrate the knowledge, skills and experiences fundamental to all public health disciplines and apply this integrated knowledge to alleviate diet-related health problems among diverse population groups.
 Graduates will be prepared to advance knowledge regarding the role of nutrition in disease prevention and health promotion and apply this knowledge to planning, managing, delivering, and evaluating nutrition services and programs.
 Employment often includes health departments, federal and private food assistance programs, worksite health promotion programs, nutrition advocacy organizations, health centers and schools.
 An understanding of human nutrition is important to maximize the health of individuals in a diverse society that faces nutrition-related diseases of both deficiency and excess.
 A complete understanding of human nutrition is built on knowledge of its fundamental biological and biochemical bases.
 It also involves an understanding of societal, psychological, cultural and behavioral influences that affect food consumption, and therefore, human well being.
-Public health nutrition advances knowledge regarding the role of nutrition in disease prevention and health promotion and applies this knowledge to planning, managing, delivering and evaluating nutrition services and programs.
+Public health nutrition advances knowledge regarding the role of nutrition services and programs.
 The MPH major in public health nutrition trains students to integrate the knowledge, skills, and experience fundamental to all public health disciplines and to apply this integrated knowledge to alleviate diet-related health problems among diverse population groups.
 The program is designed to train professionals to assume leadership positions in assessing community-nutrition needs and in planning, directing and evaluating the nutrition component of health-promotion and disease-prevention efforts.

-The student learning objectives for the PHNU major are to graduate professionals that are prepared to:
+The student learning objectives for the PHNU major are to graduate professionals who are prepared to: